Graduate Assistantships

 The Graduate School categorizes assistantships into the following three types:

-TAs are assigned to specific undergraduate courses that they teach, grade, and answer general student inquiries for.
+TAs are assigned to specific undergraduate courses for which they teach, grade, and answer general student inquiries.

 Students on assistantships usually work 20 hours/week.
 Domestic students can work up to 30 hours/week during the academic year, and international students can only work 20 due to visa restrictions.
 Both domestic and international students can work up to 40 hours/week during breaks (spring, summer, and winter).